prituyadav/prituyadav/README.md

 - 🌱 I’m currently learning **Spring Boot**

-- 👨‍💻 All of my projects are available at [Portfolio](https://pritu2022.github.io/Portfolio/)

 - 💬 Ask me about **JAVA/JavaScript**

 - 📫 How to reach me **privinwatie021@gmail.com**